iugamarian/links/README.md

 Solution 1 - Laptop has gigabit LAN port use the LAN, if does not have LAN use USB 3.0 LAN gigabit dongle.

-Solution 2 - keep active with constant ping to home device and if disconecteted just reconnect.
+Solution 2 - keep active with constant ping to home device and if disconnected disconnect and reconnect wifi.

 The BIOS is actually E*.bin not D*.bin in the archive, in case you need to do BIOS recovery.